 First licensed in 1976 at the age of 17, I have long held an interest in radio.
-My interest in electronics began early; I was tinkering with elementary circuits (e.g. switch, light and battery) by the time I was 8 years old.
+My interest in electronics began early; I was playing with elementary circuits (e.g. switch, light and battery) by the time I was 8 years old.
 Most of my science fair projects in jr high school were electronics circuits of one sort or another that I built at home, and once in a while I managed to build a kit or project from scratch just for fun.
 I would have built more back then, if my meager budget had allowed.
-I became an enthusiastic medium wave broadcast listener at the age of about 12 or so, and branched into SWL, after finding a Zenith Transoceanic receiver at a yard sale.
+I became an enthusiastic medium wave broadcast listener at the age of about 12 or so.
+At the age of 13, I branched into SWL, after finding a Zenith Transoceanic receiver at a yard sale.
 Not long after that, I began wondering about Amateur Radio, but found it a little difficult to know how to approach it until high school, when I got to know Pat Barge, WB5OEB.
 Pat, about a year older than me, had just earned his license with a little help from local hams, and was willing to pass the favor along.
 With Pat's pointers about what to study, and how to generally go about being a ham, I was soon on my way.
 Thanks, Pat!

 I started off in college going for my EE degree, but that was back in the late 70's, and 80's, and computers were beginning to happen.
 I realized that I found computers almost (not quite) as much fun as radio, and the employment future in that field looked brighter, so I switched majors.
 My focus on computers, and my then wife's objections to Amateur Radio combined to wane my interest for some time.